Chapter 17 : Timeless

 ‘Professor, uh, I mean Remus, how are you?’ he said rushing forward to give the man a hug.
 ‘What are you doing here?’

-Lupin laughed at his sudden excitement.
-‘I’m great, Harry, and I’ve been called here by Dumbledore, just like you,’ the light-haired man told him.
+‘I’m doing quite well, Harry, and I’ve been called here by Dumbledore, just like you,’ the light-haired man told him.

-‘What’s this about Professor?’
-Harry asked Dumbledore, who still sat quietly in his seat smiling and watching their interaction from behind his half-moon spectacles.
-He waited a moment before responding to the question, not in hesitation, but to place a lemon drop into his mouth.
+They both turned and looked expectantly at Dumbledore, who still sat quietly in his seat smiling and watching their interaction from behind his half-moon spectacles.
+He took a moment before speaking to place a lemon drop into his mouth.

 ‘No, thank you,’ they both answered in unison, clearly eager for the reason they were brought before the Headmaster.